Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 validator and may be stored as unverified until the matching export transaction is available for cryptographic verification.

+The consensus candidate transaction set is the authority for export signature verification.
+The open ledger may be used for early proposal ingestion, but once a candidate tx set exists, only signatures verified against the `ttEXPORT` in that candidate set may become quorum material or enter `exportSigSetHash`.

 Export success requires quorum alignment on `exportSigSetHash`, not merely a local collector quorum.
 If the verified signature set cannot align by the bounded deadline, the export retries or expires according to normal transaction